Nina Chanel Abney: Personal life

-Abney was raised by her mother Karla, her aunt, and her grandparents in Chicago.
-Her mother was also an artist, and Abney looked up to her.
-Abney used to play with her mother’s oil paints in their basement.
-She liked Archie Comics, the Berenstain Bears, and Disney movies, and would mimic characters from them.
-After her mother remarried and had a second daughter, the family moved around a lot, and Abney and her sister would often be the only black children in their class at school.
-Abney first met her biological father, who is a police officer, when he pulled her mother over for an alleged traffic violation while they were driving through Indiana.
 In 2015, Abney said that she and her father started to rebuild their relationship.
-After a fire at their home, Abney and her mother moved in with her aunt in Matteson, Illinois where she attended Rich South Campus High School.
-Abney said that she would get teased about “talking white” by other students.
-In order to connect with other students, she would take requests to draw “portraits of famous black figures in pop culture”.
+After a fire at their home, Abney and her mother moved in with her aunt in Matteson, Illinois where she attended Rich South High School.
+Abney said that she would get teased about "talking white" by other students.
+In order to connect with other students, she would take requests to draw "portraits of famous black figures in pop culture".
 Abney began to explore art more formally in high school.

 She always knew that she wanted to be an artist, but she was not sure what that would look like.
 She said that it took her a while to find her voice when speaking out about issues that matter to her like the #blacklivesmatter movement.
 She is always shocked that her work has been exhibited in museums.
 Some of her influences are the animated series South Park and hip-hop music.
-She feels that, “anyone can be an artist if they want to create and express themselves.”
-Her advice to aspiring artists is, “Just do it”.
+She feels that, "anyone can be an artist if they want to create and express themselves."
+Her advice to aspiring artists is, "Just do it".